-After an Emergency Custody Order is Granted
+What Happens After an Emergency Custody Order is Granted?

 If the judge does grant your emergency custody order, you will receive immediate custody, which will be effective until your hearing date, which is within 10 days.
 At that time, both parties will appear before a judge, and the other side can defend themselves against the claims made in the sworn statement from the original motion.
 If the court maintains the emergency custody order, it will remain in effect until either party moves for a hearing for permanent custody settlement.